Ted Galdi: Bestselling Author

 Email marketing - personalization

-• Use "you" and "I" in the body.
-Refer to yourself as "I," as opposed to "We at Brand ABC."
-In addition, even if you have a bunch of subscribers, don't reference this entire group, but instead, write as if you're having an individual conversation with each recipient.
+• Use "you" in the body.
+Even if you have a bunch of subscribers, don't reference this entire group, but instead, write as if you're having an individual conversation with each recipient.
 Use "you" as opposed to "you guys," etc.

 • Limit non-text content.
 Feel free to include a button and an image or two inside your emails.
 However, any non-text content besides that puts your email at risk of appearing like an ad.
 Highly stylized headers, footers, and side borders may look good graphically, but they're not the type of thing a person would typically include in an email - they're the type of thing a company running a promotion would include.
 In certain cases, heavily stylized email bodies can work, however, in general, you're better off with a minimalist approach.

 • Write in a casual tone.
-If you receive an email from a person you know, chances are it doesn't sound like something out of a formal business report.
-It probably sounds conversational.
-You might even come across an anecdote or a joke.
-Take on a similar tone in your emails.
+If you receive an email from a person you know well, chances are it doesn't sound formal, but conversational.
+Take on a similar tone in the emails to your author list.

 9.)
 Tap into past performance for future emails